 Buy disciplines are used to explore the stocks identified during the screening process to be potentially undervalued, while keeping in mind that good companies are not always good stocks.
 Undervalued stocks are defined as having PE ratios that are at a 20% discount to the EPS growth rate, but exceptions to this rule are routinely made.

 Additionally, in order for investors to make proper investment decisions, the GeoTeam feels it necessary to adjust EPS numbers to reflect fully taxed scenarios and any one time charges or gains.
-A user-friendly EPS adjustment calculator is coming soon to this site.

 The GeoTeam often uses the following PE analysis to determine these potential valuation scenarios: